Fancy-Templates/latex-exam/README.md

 #### Code Presentation

-If you pass the document-class option `code` to the `sp-exam` class, it will set up `minted` for you.
+If you pass the document-class option `code` to the `exam` class, it will set up `minted` for you.
 Now, you can use `minted` to present code to your liking:

 ```latex
 \begin{minted}{java}